 Ngaire is an experienced and qualified health promotion practitioner.
 For more almost two decades, she has been planning, implementing and evaluating evidence-based public health initiatives.
 Ngaire has played a lead role implementing numerous intersectoral, multi-stakeholder initiatives.
 She has delivered outcomes for the health sector, schools, all levels of government, and the community sector.
 Ngaire has worked in non-profit organisations including peak bodies/professional associations.
 Her projects have included a TravelSmart Schools initiative which won national recognition from Australia’s Cycling Promotion Fund.

-- Ngaire works part-time as Project Officer for environmental sustainability at a Brisbane hospital.
+- Ngaire works as Project Officer in Environmental Sustainability at a Brisbane hospital.

 - In 2011, Ngaire worked with the Queensland Health Carbon Management Unit, developing tools and processes to support the unit’s eco-efficiency retrofits of Queensland’s public hospitals.